 As a community we have a valuable heritage of Biblical exploration and knowledge.
 That is a good thing.
 This is a great thing.
 It would be a terrible mistake to jettison the value of biblical knowledge because somethings might be overplayed.
 We do not want to throw the bible out with the bathwater.
 We personally need to capitalise on our rich heritage by ensuring we maintain the way mindset and be open to growing with Jesus.

-So this week let’s be the way, the Jesus Way.
+So let’s be the way, the Jesus Way.
 Make Justice, Mercy and Truth be your guiding principles and be open to being led by Jesus to new and surprising conclusions in love.

 The initial inspiration for this article was a podcast by The Bible Project.
 Although this article goes in a different direction the spark was started by listening to their podcast – like much of their material very worth a listen One Family Once More Podcast | BibleProject™